chuckabox/imc-prosperity-4/readme.md

 ![](images/flippers_dist.png)

-We then modeled these priors and re-simulated outcomes, finding that the **optimal second bid** was approximately **290** — slightly higher than the GTO point to hedge against players trying to outmaneuver Nash bidders.
+We then modeled these priors and re-simulated outcomes, finding that the optimal second bid was approximately 290 — slightly higher than the GTO point to hedge against players trying to outmaneuver Nash bidders.
 <br>

 <h3>Results and Post-Round Analyysis</h3>

 <img src="images/round_3.gif" width="500"/>

-The manual of this roudn turned out not so decent.
+The manual of this round turned out not so decent.
 The actual average second bid ended up being around 286, slightly higher than pure GTO but very much in line with our expectations.
 Looking at the resulting graphs, it was clear that most players aimed for Nash or slightly above it, confirming that our modeling approach and priors were pretty spot-on.

 ![](images/flippers_final.png)